Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Ribbon graphs and the Bollob as-Riordan polynomial

-In this section, we first recall the generalization of the Tutte polynomial to ribbon graphs known as the BR polynomial for ribbon graphs \cite{bollo,bollo2}.
-Then, we investigate ribbon with flags according to our previous developments of Subsection \ref{subsec:tufla}.
+In this section, we first recall the generalization of the Tutte polynomial to ribbon graphs known as the BR polynomial for ribbon graphs, following the notation of \cite{bollo} and \cite{bollo2}.
+Then, we investigate ribbon graphs with half-edges, or half-ribbons, analogous to the HEGs of Subsection \ref{subsec:tufla}.